Vologda Mechanical Plant: 2001

 The exhibition "Promtrans-2001" is presented by the Vologda Trolley self ploy that can pass without catenary (wires) to three kilometers, saving energy when using up to forty percent.
 Created the first model of large buses, designed for urban and suburban transportation, certified under the number 5278.
 Currently, the bus model 5278 put into production.
 Put into operation production line assembly line for the production of trolleybuses and painting complex «SAIMA».

 2002 - 2005

 Russia's first low-floor trolleybus production of "Trans-Alpha", is recognized winner of the competition "100 best goods of Russia" (2002), and is noted for quality and compliance with international standards of transport used in the system of urban public transport, exhibition certificate "Mobility and urban transport", held in the framework of the 55th World Congress of the International Union of Public transport (Madrid, 2003).

 This model is certified under the number 5298-01.

 Put into production model of the articulated trolleybus 6215.

 Put into production model of the articulated trolleybus 62151 low floor.

+2024

+From 2024, new trolleybuses are delivered to Volgograd and Yaroslavl.